ottenbreit-data-science/aplr/API_REFERENCE_FOR_REGRESSION.md

 ## Method: get_unique_term_affiliation_shape(unique_term_affiliation: str)

 ***Returns a matrix containing one column for each predictor used in the unique term affiliation, in addition to one column for the contribution to the linear predictor.
 For main effects or two-way interactions this can be visualized in for example line plots and surface plots respectively.
-See this [example](https://github.com/ottenbreit-data-science/aplr/blob/main/examples/train_aplr_regression.py).***
+See this [example](https://github.com/ottenbreit-data-science/aplr/blob/main/examples/train_aplr_regression.py).
+Please note that the get_unique_term_affiliation_shape method is currently very memory intensive when handling interactions and may crash without warning on larger models.
+Consider using either of the calculate_local_feature_contribution or calculate_local_contribution_from_selected_terms methods to interpret interactions on larger models.***

 ### Parameters